-Graduation: Fulfills one year Fine Arts graduation

-College Prep: One year VAPA ("f")
+Graduation: Fulfills one-year Fine Arts graduation requirement College Prep: Fulfills one-year VAPA ("f") requirement for UC/CSU.

 Description: Students will begin with intensive figure drawing while researching various mythological archetypes (heroes, villains, mentors and more) from a variety of world cultures.
 Students will create their own individual heroes and villains complete with detailed profiles and stories of origin.
 Students will explore traditional comics as well as Manga, resulting in a graphic novel project.
 Students will work to design costumes for their specific character using traditional materials as well as computer technology.
 The final product will be a movie trailer where student through the art of video, will bring the characters to life.